helenbatson/chronic_kidney_disease/README.md

 The feature most correlated to this prediction is serum creatinine, which makes sense as healthy kidneys are known to filter creatinine and other waste products from our blood.

 #### Reflections
-The Random Forest and Decision tree classifiers performed best in the group of models used to predict chronic kidney disease from patient data.
+The SVM, Random Forest, Linear SVC, and the Decision Tree classifiers performed best in the group of models used to predict chronic kidney disease from patient data.

 Removing the outliers needed some reflection as a few variables were categorical and it did not make sense to remove some of those categories.
-Some careful consideration was required and it paid off in the performance of the logistic regression.
-However in the end that was not the best model as I expected.
-The Random Forest classifier was best due to it's ability to limit overfitting.
+Some careful consideration was required for these variables and it paid off in the performance of the logistic regression.
+However, in the end, that was not the best model as it was expected to be.
+The Random Forest classifier was best due to it's ability to limit overfitting as an ensemble method.

 #### Improvements
 There was not much open data found for kidney disease, but if it was found in abundance then the chosen model may change due to considerations of performance time, and more parameters would be tested to ensure the performance was optimal.